Monash University

 Program

-The Bachelor of Medical Science / Doctor of Medicine is a 4-year graduate-entry degree designed for students who have completed their undergraduate studies and are prepared to enter professional training to become a doctor.
+The Bachelor of Medical Science and Doctor of Medicine is a 4-year graduate-entry degree designed for students who have completed their undergraduate studies and are prepared to enter professional training to become a doctor.
 Course content emphasizes clinical communication skills and early clinical contact visits to medical practices, community care facilities, and hospitals.

 Clinical Placements